 Let’s acknowledge the intangible halves of the equations, the actions that don’t involve buying items but are personal expressions that recognize the value of mom in a personal, unique, and truly individual way.

 Here are 10 ways kids can show mom a very special Mother’s Day.

-1. Show gratitude .
+1. Show gratitude.
 How kids demonstrate their own personal gratitude to their mothers is an important exercise for many reasons.
 It allows them to have a chance to take some precious time and really think about how special their mom is and how much they depend on her and need her in their lives.
-Kids feel this on a daily basis, but few take the time to think about it in a way that they can express their feelings.
+Kids feel this daily, but few take the time to think about it in a way that they can express their feelings.
 The process of doing this at least once a year for mom is important to help kids develop the skills of communicating heartfelt, emotional feelings to a loved one.

 2. Be selfless.
 Mother’s Day is also an opportunity for kids to learn to be selfless.
 As much as many kids would like to think that what their moms want is to be with their families and spend the day being a family, not all moms view Mother’s Day this way.
-As mom’s are busier and busier, many see the day as a chance to be away guilt-free with friends or treating themselves to rest and relaxation at a spa.
-If it’s mom’s choice to really to take a break from family life and life in general, that’s ok.
+Moms are busier and busier, and many see the day as a chance to be away guilt-free with friends or treating themselves to rest and relaxation at a spa.
+If it’s mom’s choice to take a break from family life and life in general, that’s okay.
 Kids need to learn to put her needs first on Mother’s Day and accept it.